Skip to main content

 Eat at state-approved tourist restaurants

-Tourists are typically taken to designated restaurants.
-Food safety standards in these establishments are generally maintained, but options are limited and predetermined by tour guides.
+Tourists are taken to designated restaurants, where food safety standards are generally kept up.
+The trade-off is that the options are limited and chosen for you by your guides.

 MEDIUM